 An oblong face has more length than its width.
 In most cases, people with such a face have angular features with high cheekbones, a longer nose, and a tall forehead.
 According to the stated guideline, the task is to offset these obvious features while selecting a frame shape.
 Oblong-faced customers are encouraged to try tall frames that help create a shorter face or broad frames with an accented top rim.
 The other task is to avoid all frames that may accentuate face length.

 3. Square face:

 People with a square face have the same proportions of face width and length, and usually a strong jawline and a broad forehead.
 These are sharp features similar to that of an oblong face.
-This is not a good balance so that the first tip is to achieve more width than depth.
+This is not a good balance so the first tip is to achieve more width than depth.
 Narrow oval frames are a good option.
 Another important task is to compromise those sharp facial angles.
 In this sense, eyewear frames that are capable of softening the angles are suitable.

 4. Round face:

 This face is similar to a square face in terms of width and length distribution.
 A noticeable difference lies in that a round face has no angles but curved lines.
 The first possible way is to make this face look thinner and longer.
 This breaks the natural balance between width and length.
 The second possible way is to create some beauty-enhancing angles.
 Angular narrow frames and geometric frames are good options.

 People with a diamond face have broad cheekbones, involving a naturally narrow eye line as well as jawline.
 This facial shape is dissimilar to any one of the other shapes.
 For customers with such a face shape, the only thing is to soften the noticeable cheekbones by highlighting the eye line.
 Cat-eye glasses and rimless glasses are good options.